 Ben L. Bynum, MD

-Prior to joining the Foundation in April 2017, Dr. Bynum helped launch a $100 million nonprofit community development financial institution (CDFI) to help support health care services and good jobs in communities in need.
-In his role today, he develops the Foundation’s impact investing strategy and manages a $60 million impact investment portfolio, which includes both nonprofit and for-profit program-related investments (PRIs) and the Foundation’s mission-related investments (MRIs) efforts.
+Prior to joining The Colorado Health Foundation in April 2017, Dr. Bynum helped launch a $100 million nonprofit community development financial institution (CDFI) to help support health care services and good jobs in communities in need.
+In his role today, he develops the Foundation’s impact investing strategy and manages a $90 million impact investment portfolio, which includes both nonprofit and for-profit program-related investments (PRIs) and the Foundation’s mission-related investments (MRIs) efforts.

 As a trained physician and an experienced social impact investor, Dr. Bynum oversees PRIs and MRIs in the health care space as the perfect way to bring health care services and sustainable business models together to advance positive change.
 He is fueled by connection and impact, and relishes the opportunity to support Colorado communities through innovative investments structures.

 Before his medical school training, Dr. Bynum took a two-year break to teach sixth-grade science at his old middle school, where he also coached football.
 His high school has honored the former all-state athlete and scholar as an inductee into the Class of 2018 Wossman High School Hall of Fame.
 For this former Scholastic All-America defensive back at Tuskegee University, his passion for football runs deep and in the fall, you’ll find him playing (and, he notes, winning!) fantasy football versus his old college football teammates.